Analyzing Steel Partners (SPLP) & Dmc Global (BOOM)

 |3.00

-Dmc Global has a consensus price target of $54.00, indicating a potential upside of 48.97%.
-Given Dmc Global’s higher possible upside, analysts plainly believe Dmc Global is more favorable than Steel Partners.
+Dmc Global has a consensus target price of $54.00, indicating a potential upside of 52.76%.
+Given Dmc Global’s higher probable upside, analysts plainly believe Dmc Global is more favorable than Steel Partners.

 Summary